 '''

 read MYVAR

 Read a variable from standard input

 read -n 8 MYVAR

 Read only max 8 characters from standard input

 read -t 60 MYVAR

 Read a variable from standard input, timing out after one minute

 read -s MYVAR

 Read a variable from standard input without echoing to terminal (silent mode)

 while read -r line

 Process a text file line by line, reading from file, and output the lines.

 If file is /dev/stdin, reads from standard input instead

 echo "Hello $line"

 done < file

 while read line

 Process a text file containing multiple words in each line, and output the words

 for word in $line

 do

 echo "Hello $word"

 done

 done < file

 while IFS=$'\t' read -r -a array

 Process a text file containing three words per line separated by a tab, and

 output the words.
 Example of input file:

 echo "${array[0]}"

 echo "${array[1]}"

 aaaa

 bbb

 ccc

 echo "${array[2]}"

-dd

 eeeee

 ff

 done < file

 hhh

 iiii

 ggg

 readarray MYARRAY

 Read lines from stdin into an indexed array

 mapfile MYARRAY

 echo $MYVAR

 Print a variable on screen

 echo -n "message"

 Print message onscreen without a trailing line feed

 printf "message"

 echo -e '\a'

 Produce an alert sound (BEL sequence)

 echo .

 Resolve globs, printing all files whose name begins with a dot in the current dir

 echo rm -f .

 Resolve globs, expanding the filenames and printing the actual rm command

 that would have been executed

 '''

-48/279 Processes
+50/292 Processes

 Any application, program, script, or service that runs on the system is a process.
-Processes whose parent is a shell are called jobs.
+Segments of a process are called threads, which are lightweight and share the same memory space.

-Signals are used for inter-process communication.
-Each process has a unique PID (Process ID) and a PPID (Parent Process ID); when a process spawns a child, the process PID is assigned to the child's PPID.
+The kernel uses signals to communicate with a process.
+Signals are also used for inter-process communication (however, it is always the kernel which verifies whether a process is authorized to send a specific signal to another process).
+Each process has a unique PID (Process ID) and a PPID (Parent Process ID): when a process spawns a child, the process PID is assigned to the child's PPID.

 The process with PID 1 (init or systemd) is the ancestor of all processes and is unkillable; its death causes a kernel panic.
-The parent process of an orphaned child is set to the nearest ancestor process of the child that marked itself as a subreaper, or the process with PID 1 if there is no such ancestor subreaper process.
+When a process terminates, the system assigns a new parent to its orphaned child.
+This new parent process is the nearest ancestor process of the child that marked itself as a subreaper, or the process with PID 1 if there is no such ancestor subreaper process.